Note: this is an

 the entry).
 Brief descriptions of the remnant from the available radio, optical

 and X-ray observations as applicable are then given, together with notes on

-available distance determinations, and any point sources or pulsars in
+available distance determinations, and any point sources or pulsars in or near

-remnant).
-Finally, appropriate references to observations are given for each
+Finally, appropriate references to observations are given for each remnant,

-remnant, complete with journal, volume, page, and a short description of what
+complete with journal, volume, page, and a short description of what

 information each paper contains (for radio observations these include the